 Students involved in research are more likely to discover and pursue their talents and passions earlier and more successfully.
 This is why we believe FYRE can make the difference for every student.

 This two semester first year opportunity enables students to see first hand the research and creativity conducted at NKU and see how that can translate into their own experiences and career paths.
-The FYRE program has a duration of two semesters and is structured into two courses that students can take for credit.
+The FYRE program has a duration of two semesters and is structured into two courses that students take for credit.

 1 credit hour